 1. Monochromatic colors

 A monochromatic color scheme includes colors of the same hue.
 When you decorate a monochromatic home office, you use the same color in different tones throughout your decor.
 That includes the walls, furniture, decorative pieces and even the floor.
-Go with a few different shades for a flowing look.
+You can get monochromatic graphics printed on gator board signs.

 2. Analogous colors